Felting... what the heck is this evil magic?

 If you're not ready to go all-out on a coat, you can always look into one of my needle-felted hats or arm-warmers.
 You can also just order a cheapie $2.00 sample of felted wool/cashmere or 100% cashmere so you can see the difference for yourself before you make a big investment like one of my coats, and those are here:

 Also - I don't do "affiliate links", so there's no financial incentive for me to ever steer you one way or another.
 I prefer it that way.
-If you found valuable info in any of my blog posts that was helpful or inspirational or that just made you smile, you can always buy me a coffee and it is greatly appreciated. 🥰 My virtual "tip jar" is here:
+Do check out the rest of my blog, there's useful stuff there whether you are a coat-shopper or just an idea-shopper.
+If you dig up anything here that was massively helpful or inspirational or that just made you grin from ear to ear, you can always buy me a one dollar bag 'o sparkles and it is greatly appreciated. 🥰 My virtual "tip jar" is here: